nkarapatsias/IEEE-754-Single-Precision-Floating-Point-Adder/README.md

-content = """# IEEE-754 Single Precision Floating-Point Adder
+# IEEE-754 Single Precision Floating-Point Adder

 A high-performance, 32-bit Floating-Point Adder/Subtractor designed in SystemVerilog.
 This IP core is architected as a foundational building block for digital signal processing (DSP) and embedded audio accelerators.